pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 The refactored framework has two advantages:

 1. In the compiling phase, we use the existing information on expression types to generate the expression with parameter types that match the evaluation rules.
-This way, no extra branch judgement about the parameter types are needed in the executing phase.
+This way, no extra branch judgment about the parameter types are needed in the executing phase.
-2. Only the original data types are involved in evaluation, thus avoiding the time and capacity cost by Datum.
+2. Only the original data types are involved in the evaluation, thus avoiding the time and capacity cost by Datum.

 Let’s go back to the previous example, in the **compiling phase**, the generated expression tree is shown in the following graph.
 For expressions that do not match the function parameters types, we add the `cast` function for type conversion: